godaddy/warehouse-models/README.md

 Column            | Type        | Summary
 ----------------- | ----------- | ------------
 fingerprint (pk)  | text        | The actual fingerprint of a file, like a md5 hash etc. build_id          | text        | The build_id associated with the build file url               | text        | CDN URL for the build_file create_date       | timestamp   | Time of creation
-env               |   text      | What enviroment is this file built for locale            |   text      | What locale was this file built for name              |   text      | Name of a built file version           |   text      | Version of the package the file is built for extension         |   text      | .js, .css. resource type extension source            |   blob      | Entire source of a built file sourcemap         |   blob      | Sourcemap of a built file shrinkwrap        |   json      | JSON of package requirements filename          |   text      | given filename for the build-file
+env               | text        | What environment is this file built for locale            | text        | What locale was this file built for name              | text        | Name of a built file version           | text        | Version of the package the file is built for extension         | text        | .js, .css. resource type extension source            | blob        | Entire source of a built file sourcemap         | blob        | Sourcemap of a built file shrinkwrap        | json        | JSON of package requirements filename          | text        | given filename for the build-file

 ### Build Head (`build_head`)